Dashboards

 -

-Find the dashboard you wish to add permissions to and click Share.
+Find the dashboard you want to make available to other users, then click Share.

 -